internetarchive/iaux/.github/ISSUE_TEMPLATE/discussion.md

 **What is the context for this discussion?**

-> Name any useful background information.
+> Provide any useful background information.

 **Elaborate on the discussion topic.**